 - If your buyer isn’t pleased with their final walk-through, be prepared to take the necessary actions to comply with their expectations.

 - Attend settlement so you can sign your portion of the documents, provide all keys to your buyer, and provide any documents your buyer’s title company requested.

-CONGRATS!
-YOU’VE SOLD YOUR HOUSE BY YOURSELF!
+YOU’RE ONE OF THE FEW LUCKY HOMEOWNERS WHO SOLD YOUR HOUSE BY YOURSELF!

 SELLING FSBO: THE BOTTOM LINE…

 - It makes all the sense in the world to TRY and sell your largest asset on your own.

 - Actually, research has determined that people who TRY to sell their largest asset on their own do it for one reason – they are TRYING to save money.

 - The same research all shows that 95% of the people who TRY to represent themselves will TRY it only for a certain period of time.